ulfkemmsies/Logseq_cockpit/pages/Micropropulsion%2FIndividual Project%2FPaper Draft.md

 		  where \(\alpha_1\) and \(\beta_1\) are the coefficients of the first order Taylor series expansion and are functions of the same parameters used in the Antoine equation and the linearization point \(p_s = 3 \ \text{atm}\).
 These are evaluated to be $\alpha_1 = 0.048 \text{K}^{-1/2}$ and $\beta_1 = 626.99 \ \text{Pa} \ \text{K}^{-1/2}$
 	- Nozzle
 		- Nozzle Flow Characterization
-			- The bulk of the equations in this section were taken from [[@Simplified Modelling of Aerospike Micro-nozzles]], which discusses the performance of CD micronozzles.
+			- The bulk of the equations in this section were taken from [[@Analytical Relations for Performance Characterization of CD Micro-nozzles]] , which discusses the performance of CD micronozzles.
 The final output of this model is the "true" thrust i.e. the ideal thrust corrected with various loss factors.
 			- Divergence loss

 			  Divergence losses occur when the exit half angle of a nozzle is greater than 0°, causing the gases ejected from the nozzle to deviate from the direction of thrust.
 This deviation introduces momentum components that are perpendicular to the thrust vector.
 However, due to the symmetry of the nozzle, these perpendicular momentum components cancel each other out, resulting in no thrust misalignment.
 Nevertheless, they still contribute to a loss in thrust because not all of the momentum is effectively utilized to propel the spacecraft forward.